developerpiru/TRACS/README.md

 The easiet way to install TRACS (and all of its required components) is to use our Docker container.
 This container image contains all of the required components to run TRACS and only requires that you have Docker installed on your operating system (Windows, Linux, or Mac OS).

 ## Using TRACS natively in host operating system
 You can also install TRACS natively without the need for Docker in Linux and Mac OS.
-To do this, you must have Python 3.6+ installed, along with Bowtie2, Cutadapt, and Mageck 0.5.5.
+To do this, you must have Python 3.6+ installed, along with Bowtie2, Cutadapt, and MAGeCK 0.5.5.

 ## Using TRACS on a headless server (a VM or cloud computing device)
 As with any highthroughput sequencing analysis method, the powerful the host computer, the faster TRACS tasks will complete.
 We recommend the use of cloud servers whenever possible, such as Amazon AWS, Google Cloud Platform (GCP), or Microsoft Azure.